microsoft/typespec/docs/language-basics/templates.md

 # Templates

-It is often useful to let the users of a model fill in certain details.
-Templates enable this pattern.
-Similar to generics found in other languages, model templates declare template parameters that users provide when referencing the type.
+Templates are a powerful tool that allow users to customize certain aspects of a model.
+Similar to generics in other programming languages, model templates define template parameters that users can specify when referencing the type.

-Templates can be used on:
+Templates can be applied to:

 - [aliases](./alias.md)
 - [models](./models.md)